Osteoarthritis and Arthritis : Why is it essential to distinguish between them?

 Osteoarthritis is a disease degenerative, linked to the progressive wear of the cartilage that covers the ends of the bones.
 As this cartilage deteriorates, the bones rub against each other, causing:

-• Joint stiffness after immobility.
+• joint stiffness after immobility.

-• Sometimes visible deformations of the joint.
+• sometimes visible deformities of the joint.

 Osteoarthritis mainly affects:

-• Knees, hips, hands and spine.
+• the knees, hips, hands and spine.

 It's a disease chronic and non-inflammatory, whose progression is slow but continuous.
 It cannot be completely cured, but its symptoms can be relieved and its worsening slowed down thanks to appropriate treatment: rehabilitation, infiltrations, regenerative treatments or surgery if necessary.